 - 1. Students are to be in an assigned seat and silent at all times. - 2.
-Students must bring enough study/reading material to each study hall to make productive use of the full period.
-Sr. High students will be reminded of their ongoing requirements in Family Connection-Naviance. - 3.
+Students must bring enough study/reading material to each study hall to make productive use of the full period. - 3.
 Students are restricted to the room unless they have a written note from a teacher that states they have a conference in that teacher's room.
 This pass must be obtained prior to entering the Study Hall. - 4.
 Students are not to be admitted into a teacher's room if that teacher did not issue a pass to that student. - 5.
 Failure to cooperate will result in the same consequences as in other classes. - 6.
 There will be no video gaming or watching of non-educational videos during study hall periods.